JvanKatwijk/qt-dab/README.md

 As an exercise - and slightly experimental - the functionality was added to qt-dab.

-If - on configuration - pluto-rxtx is taken as device rather than pluto, and if pluto-rxtx is selected as device, the audio of the selected service, augmented with the text of the dynamic label encoded as RDS signal, will be transmitted on a specified frequency.
+If - on configuration - **pluto-rxtx** is taken as device rather than pluto, and if pluto-rxtx is selected as (input)device on the main widget, the audio of the selected service, augmented with the text of the dynamic label encoded as RDS signal, will be transmitted on a specified frequency.